Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Other studies observed the following factors that affected prognosis:

-Chemotherapy: Chemotherapy often decreases the size and extent of hepatoblastoma, allowing complete resection.[
+Chemotherapy: Chemotherapy often decreases the size and extent of hepatoblastoma tumors, allowing complete resection.[

 Surgery: Cure of hepatoblastoma requires gross tumor resection.
 Hepatoblastoma is most often unifocal, so resection may be possible.
-If a hepatoblastoma is completely removed, most patients survive.
+Most patients survive if a hepatoblastoma is completely removed.
 However, because of vascular or other involvement, less than one-third of patients have lesions that are amenable to complete resection at diagnosis.[

 For more information about the outcomes associated with specific chemotherapy regimens, see Table 6.